Best Harley Benton guitars 2025: Cheap and reliable electric and acoustic models

 Reasons to avoid

-Now, we’re not saying that this guitar is the best in terms of how it sounds, but in terms of value for money, it’s difficult to beat.
+I'm not saying this guitar is the best in terms of how it sounds, but in terms of value for money, it’s difficult to beat.
 It boasts the classic dreadnought body shape that dishes out a nice, balanced tone, with plenty of low-end and top-end detail.
 If you’re looking for a good beginner acoustic guitar, and don’t want to spend much, then this is a great option.
 Many guitars around this price can feel almost like toys, whereas this doesn’t.

 It’s got a fully laminate wood construction which means the tone isn’t quite as rich, but it will withstand changes in temperature and humidity well.
 There’s even a pickup on board, which is usually unheard of at this price point.
 It’s a basic preamp and pickup, but stick it through an amp or PA system and you can instantly amplify your guitar, making it perfect for those just starting out on the open-mic or gig scene.

-Put up against a guitar three or four times its price, it might not look as good, but when talking about the best Harley Benton guitars, it’s hard to ignore this one just for the sheer bang for buck it offers.
+Put up against a guitar three or four times its price, it might not sound as good, but when talking about the best Harley Benton guitars, it’s hard to ignore this one just for the sheer bang for buck it offers.
 There are some reports of there being a few sharp fret edges, but these can be quickly sanded down and to be honest, is quite a common fault on some lower-end guitars.

-9. Harley Benton GS-Travel-E Spruce
+9. Harley Benton CLJ-503CE WN

 Our expert review: